masternodeh/0-docs/docs/osmosis/ion/whatision.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 ## What is ION?

+Sunny recently posted [The Memecoin Thesis](https://www.sunnya97.com/blog/the-memecoin-thesis) which he mentioned came out of a [twitter thread](https://twitter.com/sunnya97/status/1104189251221184513?s=21)

+How does it relate to ION?
 ION is the secondary asset of the Osmosis Zone & AMM.
 There are 21,294 ION tokens, and they were airdropped to 16,462 addresses.
 One prerequisite to receive IONs appears to be high rates of governance participation.
 A lottery element is suspected due to its random quantity distribution and the arbitrariness of who ultimately became recipients.